-Telstra used to conduct credit checks for any new postpaid customer, but since the move to Upfront plans (which offer the same inclusions you’d expect from a postpaid plan, but are paid at the start of the month), credit checks are no longer needed for mobile plans.
+Telstra used to conduct credit checks for any new postpaid customer, but since the move to Upfront plans (which offer the same inclusions you’d expect from a postpaid plan, but are paid at the start of the month), credit checks are no longer needed for its SIM-only mobile plans.
 This is because you’re paying upfront (hence the name), and therefore Telstra has nothing to lose - if you miss a payment, you simply stop receiving your service.

 That means you can sign up for any of the following plans, as long as you bring your own device.

 If you do want to pair your Telstra Upfront mobile plan with a fancy new device, however, you will likely still undergo a credit check.
 To do this, Telstra consults all three credit reporting agencies (Equifax, Experian and Illion).
 No one but Telstra can tell you why your application might have been rejected, but if that’s the case, it’s worth checking your credit score on your own.
 Keep in mind that any overdue payment, bounced cheque or frequent loan applications may show up as a red flag on your credit report, essentially warning Telstra (and other creditors) that offering you credit could be risky.
 Likewise, it’s important to keep in mind that, if you are approved for a device repayment contract with Telstra, any late payments may negatively impact your credit score in the future.